 If there is a need to move back to the old version,

 - stop the cluster and distribute earlier version of Hadoop.

 - start the cluster with rollback option. (bin/start-dfs.h -rollback).

 File Permissions and Security

 The file permissions are designed to be similar to file permissions on other familiar platforms like Linux.
 Currently, security is limited to simple file permissions.
 The user that starts NameNode is treated as the superuser for HDFS.
 Future versions of HDFS will support network authentication protocols like Kerberos for user authentication and encryption of data transfers.
-The details are discussed in the Permissions User and Administrator Guide.
+The details are discussed in the HDFS Admin Guide: Permissions.

 Hadoop currently runs on clusters with thousands of nodes.
 Powered By Hadoop lists some of the organizations that deploy Hadoop on large clusters.
 HDFS has one NameNode for each cluster.
 Currently the total memory available on NameNode is the primary scalability limitation.
 On very large clusters, increasing average size of files stored in HDFS helps with increasing cluster size without increasing memory requirements on NameNode.
 The default configuration may not suite very large clustes.
 Hadoop FAQ page lists suggested configuration improvements for large Hadoop clusters.

 This user guide is a good starting point for working with HDFS.
 While the user guide continues to improve, there is a large wealth of documentation about Hadoop and HDFS.
 The following list is a starting point for further exploration: